-Urban properties to be used solely for residential use by the buyer, as their family primary domicile, may benefit from a temporary exemption from IMI for up to three years, if the property's value is less than EUR125,000.
-To benefit from this exemption, the buyer's income for personal income tax purposes in the previous year cannot exceed EUR153,300.
+Urban properties to be used solely for residential use by the buyer, as his or his family primary domicile, may benefit from a temporary exemption from IMI for up to three years, if the property's value is less than $\leq 125,000$.
+To benefit from this exemption, the buyer's income for Personal Income tax purposes in the previous year cannot exceed ≤ 153.300 .
 Exemptions from IMI are also available in the case of projects of economic importance, for developments carried out for the purposes of tourism, buildings classified as being of national, public or local interest and buildings subject to rehabilitation (specific legal rehabilitation criteria must be observed).